 - Location Based Notifications, so the fisher or hunter could know if started a spawning nearby.

 - Weather Forecast pinned upon the map, in order to allow users to check weather conditions prior going to sea.

 This idea could find its application in any service-based business.
 The app can map restaurants and parking places, or you can develop a location-based discount app that will display all hot sales and discount offers nearby.

 The other approach is to make a location-based platform that would connect people instead of places.
-Surf & Yoga is a great example of such kind of app.
+Surf & Yoga is a great example of apps that use location.
 Thanks to the power of geolocation technology we’ve made a platform for an active community of users, so they could share their knowledge in Yoga and Surfing.